-Individuals with well-rounded knowledge of how electromechanical and automated systems work together are in high demand and qualify to enter occupations such as a technician or specialist in industrial maintenance, automation, engineering, or in testing/research
+Individuals with well-rounded knowledge of how electromechanical and automated systems work together are in high demand and qualify to enter occupations such as a technician or specialist in industrial maintenance, automation, engineering, or in testing/research.

-The Certificate of Achievement can be obtained upon completion of the 36-37-unit major.
-The Associate in Science can be obtained by completing the 36-37-unit major, General Education, and electives as needed to complete a minimum of 60 units.
-All courses for the major must be completed with a minimum grade of C or a grade of P if the course is taken on a Pass/No Pass basis
+The Associate in Science Degree can be obtained by completing the 37-unit major, the general education requirements, and electives as needed to complete a minimum of 60 units.
+All courses in the major must be completed with a minimum grade of C or P if taken on a Pass/No Pass basis.
+The Certificate of Achievement can be obtained upon completion of the 37-unit major.
+All courses within the major must be completed with a minimum grade of C or P if taken on a Pass/No Pass basis.